-For case 1 change the Clustering_method to 1, similarly for case 2: Clustering_method = 2 and for case 3: Clustering_method = 3.
+For Case 1 change the Clustering\method to 1, similarly for case 2: Clustering\method = 2 and for Case 3: Clustering\method = 3.

-The clusters would be created so as to minimize the sum of distance between the sensor and the sensor which is cluster head.
-The remaining power in each sensor is not taken into account in this algorithm.
+The clusters would be created to minimize the sum of distance between the sensor and the sensor which is cluster head.
+The remaining power in each sensor is not considered in this algorithm.